-We'd love nitty gritty detailed talks on various gameplay-oriented subsystems, things that are not rendering, networking, physics, and AI.
-Examples include object systems, inventory and encumbrance, dynamic reactions to damage, conversation systems, etc. A great example from last year was Elan Ruskin's talk, AI-driven Dynamic Dialog through Fuzzy Pattern Matching.
+We'd love nitty-gritty detailed talks on various gameplay-oriented subsystems, things that are not rendering, networking, physics, and AI.
+Examples include object systems, inventory and encumbrance, dynamic reactions to damage, conversation systems, etc. A great example from GDC 2012 was Elan Ruskin's talk, AI-driven Dynamic Dialog through Fuzzy Pattern Matching.
 Empower Your Writers!.

 What automated tools have you used to catch bugs in your game or engine?
 Or any other automated processes that improve robustness and quality of complex games.

-Last year was the most popular ever for the GDC Visual Arts track, and we want you to help us build on that momentum.
-We want disruptive, inspirational, and amazing artists, art directors, and art managers to speak at GDC 2013.
+Success of the GDC Visual Arts track has grown over the past few years and we want you to help us build on that momentum.
+We want disruptive, inspirational and amazing artists, art directors, and art managers to speak this year..
 We're looking for people who are willing to share their skills and techniques with us.
 We want to hear from directors and managers who can teach us how to build great art teams, and create outstanding visuals on tight budgets and schedules.
 And we're seeking out top notch technical artists to show us new insights in look development and tool creation.

 Continuing with our 'coffee table book' art direction sessions from last year we're looking for art directors who are willing to not only talk about the evolution of their game's style but to show us that evolution.
-Pull back the curtain and reveal the sketches, concepts, prototypes, and in-development shots/videos that led you to the final look of your product.
+Whether you're a AAA big budget developer or a small 2-person indie team, pull back the curtain and reveal the sketches, concepts, prototypes and in-development shots/videos that led you to the final look of your product.

 Did you develop an interesting strategy that saved you art development time and/or money?
 Did an in-house or 3rd party tool help alleviate your production pipeline woes?
 How do you manage to keep your artists from seeing the trees instead of the forest?
 We'd love to hear about your solutions to these problems and more!